kaltura/kaltura-player-js/docs/tracks.md

 # Video, Audio and Text Tracks

 The Kaltura Player uses a comprehensive API to handle all kind of tracks, including video (bitrate), audio, and text (language) tracks.
-<br>This document shows how to use the API to implement and manage player tracks.
+<br>This document shows how to use the API to managing player tracks.

 + [Tracks Availability](#tracks-availability)
 + [Getting the Tracks](#getting-the-tracks)